Ivana Brlić-Mažuranić: Translations

 Her books of novels and fairy tales for children, originally intended to educate her own, have been translated into nearly all European languages.
 Highly regarded and valued by both national and foreign literary critics, she obtained the title of Croatian Andersen.

 The Marvelous Adventures and Misadventures of Hlapić the Apprentice was translated, among other languages, into Bengali (by Dr. Probal Dashgupta), Hindi, Chinese (by Shi Cheng Tai), Vietnamese (a few chapters), Turkish, Japanese (by Sekoguchi Ken) and Parsi (by Achtar Etemadi).
 Most of the latter translations were made indirectly, through Esperantists.
-The book's most recent Esperanto translation is by Maja Tišljar, and important part in translations of "Adventures of Hlapić" had Spomenka Štimec, the most important Croatian writer that writes in Esperanto.
+The book's most recent Esperanto translation is by Maja Tišljar, with significant contributions by Spomenka Štimec.

 Film

 In the 1990s, the Croatia Film company adapted Brlić-Mažuranić's work The Marvellous Adventures and Misadventures of Hlapić the Apprentice as a children's animated feature, Lapitch the Little Shoemaker.
 Originally released in 1997, it became Croatia's most successful theatrical release, and was its official submission to the 70th Academy Awards (in the Best Foreign Language Film category).

 Milan Blažeković, the director of Lapitch, has been developing another animated adaptation of her works since 2000, Tales of Long Ago (Priče iz davnine).

 In 2000, Helena Bulaja started an interactive animated project based on her book Croatian Tales of Long Ago.
 The project, which consists of eight animated interactive stories, cartoons and games, was published as two CD-ROMs and a series of book/DVD editions.
-It was created in Flash by eight independent international teams of animators, illustrators, musicians, programmers, actors etc. from all around the world (US, France, UK, Germany, Russia, Australia, Croatia), whose work was coordinated on the Internet.
-The unique and innovative project and the animations won several awards at the most famous international festivals of new media and animation, including Flashforward San Francisco, Lucca Comics and Games multimedia award, International Family Film Festival in Hollywood and others.
+It was created in Flash by eight independent international teams of animators, illustrators, musicians, programmers, and actors.
+The project and the animations won several awards at Flashforward San Francisco, Lucca Comics and Games multimedia award, International Family Film Festival in Hollywood and others.
 A series of innovative educational iPhone and iPad games based on the project are in development.